 142 W. Wisconsin Ave., (414) 272-0721

-Mo's serves their Irish classic fish and chips all year round.
-Entrées come with golden brown, beer-battered Atlantic cod served with seasoned french fries, tangy tartar sauce and homemade coleslaw.
+Mo's serves its Irish fish and chips all year round.
+Entrées come with golden brown, beer-battered Atlantic cod served with seasoned fries, tangy tartar sauce and homemade coleslaw.

 400 W. Canal St., (414) 287-2778

 There's nothing more Milwaukee than a Harley and a fish fry.
 Head to the Harley-Davidson Museum's own Motor for an all-day Wisconsin fish fry featuring beer-battered fish served with fries, coleslaw and (here's the twist) cornbread.